The Sunnyvale City Council has taken two actions regarding the current drought. On June 24, 2014 Council voted to declare a drought emergency,

 - Using water in any way that allows it to flow and run into gutters, streets, or storm drains.

-- Using any watering hose for washing vehicles, and paved or hard surfaces outside unless the hose is equipped with an automatic shut-off nozzle.
+- Using any watering hose for washing vehicles and paved or hard surfaces outside.

 - Serving water at a restaurant or other eating establishment, except upon customer request.